sepisoad/tesetto/README.md

 }
 ```

-for more information please read the header file, it's less the 200 lines of code.
+for more information please read the header file, it's less than 200 lines of code.